Rover P5B Coupe In The Nude [Part 2b]: The Interior

 Continuing the strip-down of a Rover P5B Coupe by Cyrille, lets resume our journey into what the interior or the Rover P5/P5B looks like in various states of undress.

 With the headlining removed, this is what’s above your head:

-The sound deadening – the same as is under the carpets. it’s very effective, but quite heavy and holds water:
+The sound deadening – the same as is under the carpets. it’s very effective, but quite heavy and holds water when it gets damp:

 This is the headlining removed from the car.
 The vinyl is mounted on a removable frame:

-A little tip that Cyf discovered: to access the rear fixing screw of the roof lining, you must first remove the rear jacket hooks:
+A little tip that Cyf discovered: to access the rear fixing screw of the roof lining, you must first remove the rear coat hooks:

 Removing the steering wheel, starting with the horn ring.
 There are three grub-screws around the steering wheel hub that hold the horn ring in place:

-Here’s the horn contact at the end of the steering column:
+Here’s a view with the horn ring removed, the horn contact is at the end of the steering column:

 With the circlip removed, the horn contact can be removed: